I have caught up with Formula Two’s (formerly known as GP2) British star, Jordan King to discuss his impressive career so far.

 King: To be honest, I was actually disappointed that it came so late on in the season.
 I finished 4th at the first race and then had great pace all year so overall, I was annoyed not to get more or even win races.

-6. Last year saw you make massive improvements with a dramatic wet sprint victory before winning a mixed weather Silverstone sprint race, just one week later amongst many highlights.
+6. Last year saw you make massive improvements with a dramatic wet sprint victory in Austria before winning a mixed weather Silverstone sprint race, just one week later amongst many highlights.
 Which moment stood out as your most memorable of the 2016 season?

 King: By far, the Silverstone win.
 A home GP victory in front of 36 of my backers and their guests alongside my whole family.
 It was something very special and really did show how far we had all come.